From Ádolfs Ers' book "Vidzeme in the Struggle for Freedom" about the refugees' journey in Valka

 I had a dream - it wasn't all a dream.

-So when they are closed they are asleep,
+Only when they are closed in sleep,

-"Then the noise subsided and everything shook.
+"Then the noise subsided, and everything trembled."

-It ended its days shapeless and vast.
+It ended its days shapeless and vast

-I would like to push it to the school's door, the poet said mysteriously in a quiet voice.
+"I would like to knock it on the door of the "Iskolata", the poet said in a mysteriously quiet voice.

 Page 48

-The house on Semināra Street shook for two days and nights from the wheels of the drivers who were passing by.
+The house on Seminar Street shook for two days and nights from the wheels of the carts that drove past.

 These were the wheels of the departing Russians and the arriving Germans.